EECS150/asic-project-sp24/final.md

 <!-- 7.
 What is the post-place-and-route runtime (in seconds) of each benchmark?
    *Use the number of cycles from RTL simulation, and minimum clock period to meet timing for place-and-route (design doesn't have to pass post-PAR simulations with this clock period).* -->

-7. (Optional) What is the Performance-Area score on the `sum` benchmark:
+7. (Optional) What is the CPU Performance-Area score on the `sum` benchmark:

 $$
 Score = \frac{{ClockPeriod * Cycles }}{{Area^{\frac{1}{2}}}}